chrisxfire/chrisxfire.github.io/content/notes/data-science/probability-and-statistics/probability-models/overview.md

 **Cumulative Distribution Function** (CDF) – Returns the probabilities that the outcome falls inside a specified interval.

-# Main Steps in Probability Modeling
+# main steps in probability modeling
 1. Select a model to describe data (or, learn models from data (ie: machine learning))
 2. Fit the model to data
    1. Estimate parameters (ie: regression coefficients)